rossetti/KSLBook/docs/06-Chapter6.md

     ): List<T>
 ```

-The first thing to note is the parameter `amount.` This parameter specified how many items are being requested from the blocking queue.
+The first thing to note is the parameter `amount.` This parameter specifies how many items are being requested from the blocking queue.
 The next parameter is the `predicate.` This parameter represents a function that takes in the type being held in the queue and returns true or false depending on some condition.
 In this case, the type is `Shirt.` This is a common functional idiom found in functional programming languages such as Kotlin.
-The predicate is defined as [lambda expression](https://kotlinlang.org/docs/lambdas.html#lambda-expressions-and-anonymous-functions) that checks if the order number of the shirt (`it.orderNum`) is equal to the order number of the current order (`this@Order.id`).
+The predicate is defined as [lambda expression](https://kotlinlang.org/docs/lambdas.html#lambda-expressions-and-anonymous-functions) that checks if the order number of the shirt `it.orderNum` is equal to the order number of the current order (`this@Order.id`).
 If so, the shirt belongs to the order.
 Once the specified amount is found within the channel the suspension will end and the ordering process will continue.

 ```kt
 completedShirts = waitForItems(completedShirtQ, size, {it.orderNum == this@Order.id})
 ```

 Whenever an item is sent to a blocking queue, the blocking queue will check to see if there are any receivers waiting for items.
 If there are receivers waiting for items, then the blocking queue will use the blocking queue's request selector to select the next request to be filled.
 The request is examined to see if it can be filled.
 That is, the blocking queue checks to see if all the items requested that meet the request criteria are in the queue.
 In this case, the request criteria is specified by the previously mentioned lambda expression.
 If the request can be filled, the items are given to the waiting receiver and the receiver's process can continue.

 As discussed in the previous section introducing blocking queues, the default request selector simply looks only at the next waiting request.
 Other rules for selecting requests can also be provided when configuring the blocking queue.
 For example, you can provide an instance of a `FirstFillableRequest` selector as shown in the following code.
 This class is available as in inner class of `BlockingQueue.` As can be seen here, this selector will scan the waiting requests and return the first request that can be filled or null if no requests can be filled.

 ```kt
     /**